-Klamath River Renewal Corporation (KRRC) will implement this Fire Management Plan (FMP) to address fire prevention and suppression that may be associated with the physical removal of four dam developments (Iron Gate, Copco No. 1, Copco No. 2, and J.C.
-Boyle) of the Lower Klamath Project (FERC No. 14803), hereafter the Project.
-The FMP will be included as an Appendix of the Definite Decommissioning Plan (DDP; KRRC, 2020), which will be submitted to Federal Energy Regulatory Commission (FERC) by KRRC.
+The Klamath River Renewal Corporation (Renewal Corporation) will implement this Fire Management Plan (FMP) to address fire prevention and suppression that may be associated with the physical removal of four dam developments (Iron Gate, Copco No. 1, Copco No. 2, and J.C.
+Boyle) of the Lower Klamath Project (FERC Project No. 14803), hereafter the Project.
+The FMP will be included as an Appendix of the Definite Decommissioning Plan (DDP; Renewal Corporation, 2020), which will be submitted to Federal Energy Regulatory Commission (FERC) by the Renewal Corporation.
 The Proposed Action is defined as dam removal and habitat restoration as described in the DDP.
-The FMP includes KRRC commitments for fire management that will be effective when FERC issues the license surrender order (LSO), which will approve the DDP and require implementation of the individual management plans, including this FMP.
+The FMP includes the Renewal Corporation commitments for fire management that will be effective when FERC issues the license surrender order (LSO), which will approve the DDP and require implementation of the individual management plans, including this FMP.

 The FMP includes fire agency regulations and fire prevention and suppression management strategies to combat short-term increases to risk of fire specifically associated with dam removal construction activities.
 The FMP addresses, in addition, long-term fire management in the Klamath River Basin and incorporates strategies to counter the loss of the three Klamath River reservoirs, which have served as fire suppression resources in the past, and also to provide in the long-term new local and regional fire suppression resources that do not currently exist in the Basin.
 The FMP was developed in accordance with standards and goals of and in consultation with local, state, and federal fire suppression agencies.
-The FMP, fire history and ignition risk in the Basin, and the effectiveness of the measures and strategies proposed in the FMP were reviewed in the "Quantitative Wildfire Risk Analysis of the Klamath River Renewal Project," which was completed by Reax Engineering Inc. (Reax) and included herein as Appendix A.
+The FMP, fire history and ignition risk in the Basin, and the effectiveness of the measures and strategies proposed in the FMP were reviewed in the "Quantitative Wildfire Risk Analysis of the Klamath River Renewal Project," which was completed by Reax Engineering Inc. (Reax) and included herein as Appendix A. The Reax analysis was peer-reviewed by Spatial Informatics Group, and the review is included herein as Appendix B. Letters of support for the FMP from CalFire and ODF are provided in Appendix C.

-The objectives of the FMP are 1) to prevent or control any fire caused by construction or habitat restoration activities under the Definite Decommissioning Plan, and 2) to avoid a net diminution in firefighting resources or an increase in the fire ignition risk as a result of the loss of the Project reservoirs.
-The KRRC will implement (and oversee through license surrender) effective and feasible measures to enhance both short-and long-term fire prevention, detection, and suppression in the Basin.
-KRRC will cooperate with local and regional fire agencies through agreements, as appropriate, to implement measures that counter the loss of any current fire suppression resources.
+The objectives of the FMP are 1) to prevent or control any fire caused by construction or habitat restoration activities under the DDP, and 2) to avoid a net diminution in firefighting resources or an increase in the fire ignition risk as a result of the loss of the Project reservoirs.
+The Renewal Corporation will implement (and oversee through license surrender) effective and feasible measures to enhance both short- and long-term fire prevention, detection, and suppression in the Basin.
+The Renewal Corporation will cooperate with local and regional fire agencies through agreements, as appropriate, to implement measures that counter the loss of any current fire suppression resources.
 The FMP will terminate when FERC issues notice that license surrender is effective.